liptao/global-terrorism/README.md

 8. Types of targets: civilian, government agencies, military bases, etc
 9. Responsibility Claim Mode: NA, website, phone call, etc

-## Usage
-TODO: Write usage instructions
-Note: If you're providing a new package or software, provide examples of how to use your code (example: https://github.com/CommerceDataService/eu.us.opendata).
-If you're providing an analytical output, describe what goes on each file or how to run it.

 ## Progress Log
 * 2017-03-29 Project data downloaded
 * 2017-03-29 Project proposal submitted